How Summer Heat Actually Damages Your Roof (And What to Do About It)

 On a hot Tennessee summer day, your roof surface can hit 150 to 170 degrees Fahrenheit.
 That’s not a typo.
 While the air temperature might be 95 degrees, asphalt shingles absorb and hold heat at nearly double that temperature for hours at a time.

-At those temperatures, a few things start happening.
-The oils and binders that keep asphalt shingles flexible begin to dry out.
+At those temperatures, the oils and binders that keep asphalt shingles flexible begin to dry out.
 Shingles that were pliable and tight start to stiffen, crack along the edges, and curl at the corners.
-This process is called thermal degradation, and once it starts, it doesn’t stop.
+This process is called thermal degradation — and once it starts, it doesn’t stop.

 Granule Loss — The Silent Warning Sign